 Pests in Gardens and Landscapes: Quick Tips

-Chewing damage to citrus leaves caused by earwigs (Note: Other pests can cause similar-looking damage.)
+damage caused by earwigs.
+(Note: Other pests can cause similar-looking damage.)

 While their prominent tail-end pincers might look ferocious, earwigs aren’t harmful to people.
 Earwigs can seriously damage seedling vegetables and chew holes in annual flowers, soft fruit, and corn silks, but earwigs also play a beneficial role by feeding on aphids and other insects.
 Earwigs feed at night and hide during the day in dark, cool, moist places in the yard or within flowers or vegetables.
 To manage earwigs, reduce hiding places and moisture, and employ a vigilant trapping program.

 Should you be concerned about earwigs in your garden?

 - Yes, if you are growing vegetables, herbaceous flowering plants, sweet corn, or plants with soft fruits such as strawberries and apricots.

 - No, if your garden is primarily lawn, trees, and woody ornamentals or native plants.